NERVEUML/audiotagger/README.md

 	* thursday
 	* friday

-So there's an `org_and_cut.sh` which will start parallel jobs for each of the subfolders of the target directory.
+So there's a `process.sh` which will start parallel jobs for each of the subfolders of the target directory.
+It tags, organizes, and then cuts videos.
+Magic!

 ```
-./org_and_cut.sh 2017.01/
+./process.sh 2017.01/
 ```